S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Operations** (Doing the Work): The work being done to create and deliver value, guided by governance.

-**Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of delegator(s) and representatives), and by objections from others.
+**Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of the delegator and of representatives), and by objections from others.

 ---